 Rick Beneteau has worn many hats over the last six decades.
 Straight out of high school, he started working for his family dry-cleaning business, eventually managing the multi-store operation and finally purchasing the company from his father.

 true passion; writing and recording songs.
-He won Billboard Magazine’s International Songwriting Competition the first two years running, and many other major music competitions.
-Music publishers and recording companies started picking up his material and artists like Tower of Power/Kenny G. lead singer, Lenny Williams; Latin sensation, Wilkins (produced by Emilio Estefan and Jon Secada) and the first Star Search Grand Champion, Catte Adams (produced by Charles Calello known for Engelbert Humperdinck/After the Lovin‘, Juice Newton/Angel of the Morning, Eric Carmen/All By Myself, Neil Diamond/Sweet Caroline) were recording his songs.
+His co-writes won Billboard Magazine’s International Songwriting Competition the first two years running, and many other major music competitions.
+Music publishers and recording companies started picking up his material and artists like Tower of Power/Kenny G. lead singer, Lenny Williams; Latin sensation, Wilkins (produced by Emilio Estefan and Jon Secada) and the first Star Search Grand Champion, Catte Adams (produced by Charles Calello known for his work with Engelbert Humperdinck, Juice Newton, Eric Carmen and Neil Diamond among others) were recording his songs.
 In fact, 2 of the 4 Seasons (inducted into the Rock ‘n Roll Hall of Fame in 1990/including Charles Callello above) recorded Rick’s songs during the 1980’s.
 He was also making regular trips to LA to cement publishing deals with people like Michael Sembello (Grammy-winning singer-songwriter-producer of songs like “She’s a Maniac”).
 Based on this success, he sold his dry-cleaning business in 1991 to form a music production company.
 In anticipation of that move, he spent the prior two years building a professional recording facility in his home, but unfortunately, the same month his production company launched, his marriage ended, and his studio and production company were lost in the process.

 In 2001, he founded The Internet Toy Drive, that remained a 10-year online tradition and was sponsored by NFL star quarterback, Drew Bledsoe.
 Aimed at making sure no child was left without at least one gift under the Christmas tree, Rick worked directly with the V.P. of Marketing for Toys for Tots as an official corporate sponsor of the U.S. Marine’s Toys for Tots Foundation.

 The tragic events of September 11, 2001 affected Rick so profoundly he decided to change direction from helping people build online businesses to simply helping build people.
 In his breakthrough eBook from 2002, Success: a Spiritual Matter, which bridges the concepts of personal and business success, and spirituality, Rick interviewed the late, legendary Jim Rohn and “The Secret” movie and book star, Joe Vitale, among many other notable entrepreneurs.
-Many say this publication is more valid today than it was 16 years ago.
+Many say this publication is more valid today than it was 18 years ago.

 2006 saw Rick co-founding the humanitarian project, 10 Million Clicks For Peace that Nobel Peace Prize Winner Archbishop Desmond Tutu called “a beautiful and remarkable concept.”
 Other endorsers include spiritual icon, Deepak Chopra; the founder of Chicken Soup for the Soul books, Jack Canfield as well as the grandson of Mahatma Gandhi, Arun Gandhi, among many others.
-10 Million Clicks For Peace helps to shelter and feed the world’s forgotten 65 million souls displaced by war and violence, and, sponsors global peace education.
+10 Million Clicks For Peace helps to shelter and feed the world’s forgotten 100+ million souls displaced by war and violence, and, sponsors global peace education.
 One of their projects called The Giving Library, sent 10’s of thousands of inspirational books to domestic abuse crisis centers to bring light and hope to victims of domestic violence.